 About the Emblem

-The purpose of the Ad Altare Dei ( to the altar of God) program is to help Catholic youth of the Roman Catholic Rite develop a fully Christian way of life in the faith community.
+The purpose of the Ad Altare Dei (to the altar of God) emblem program is to help Scouts of the Roman Catholic Rite develop a fully Christian way of life in the faith community.
 The program is organized in chapters based on the seven sacraments.
 The seven Sacraments are a primary means toward spiritual growth.

 - The most important aspect of the program is that the Scout grows in his/her spiritual experience of his/her relationship to God and the church.